anthonyjoeseph/fancy-todo-mvc/article-backups/morebeautiful.md

 `makeADT`'s first parameter is our tagged union's 'tag'.
 For this example, our tag is 'type'.

 You might also notice that we have two entities called `AppError`: a `const` and a `type`.
-The `const` is `morphic`'s magical `ADT` type that gives us fancy type-safe operations like `matchStrict`.
+The `const` is `morphic`'s magical `ADT` value that gives us fancy type-safe operations like `matchStrict`.
 The compiler is able to infer from context which of the two `AppError` entities to use, and you only have to export & import `AppError` once to be able to use both entities.

 We also get a nice constructor syntax: